nikko-webforest/aloi-dashboard-react/README.md

 - type /wally to url
 - input credentials
-- it will lead to /connectors, but right now, there is an error that says "process is undefined"
+- it will lead to /connectors, where you will see all the apps that are connected.
-- the route /packages is functional